-For my PhD at the University of Oxford I strove to advance medical imaging through artificial intelligence under the supervision of Prof. Alison Noble at the Institute of Biomedical Engineering.
+For my PhD at the University of Oxford I worked on advancing medical imaging through artificial intelligence under the supervision of Prof. Alison Noble at the Institute of Biomedical Engineering.
 I was part of the interdisciplinary PULSE (Perception Ultrasound by Learning Sonographic Experience) project, which aims to build machine learning systems that capture the expertise of sonographers in order to enable the widespread deployment of fetal ultrasound screenings.

 I completed my B.Sc and M.Sc. degrees in mechanical engineering at ETH Zurich (Swiss Federal Institute of Technology), where I graduated with distinction in 2017.
 Before commencing my PhD, I worked as an intern at Siemens Healthcare (2015) and McKinsey & Company (2016), and as a research assistant at the Institute for Biomedical Engineering, ETH Zurich (2017).
 During my studies and internships I worked on research and engineering projects ranging from life support systems for space flight to magnetic resonance imaging (MRI) for cardiac and neuro applications.